tomh94/PHP-Blog/README.md

-open /pages, there is index. this file is the starting point
+open /pages, there is index.php this file is the starting point